 Another major asset is, as mentioned above, the emergence of the middle class, which has a substantial average wallet whose only use is consumption.
 In addition, the democratization of the Internet throughout the country makes it possible to reach populations in the most remote parts of the country.
 The difference that can cause slight damage remains the non-loyalty of customers who are constantly turning to offers that are all more attractive than each other.
 Nevertheless, with good management of your Brand image, you will be able to claim not to be on the margins of your competitors and to be in constant evolution.

-You must, therefore, adapt your development by considering Ecommerce not as a simple tool but as an integral part of the lifestyle in China.
+You must, therefore, adapt your development by considering E-commerce not as a simple tool but as an integral part of the lifestyle in China.

 This will allow you to approach the market more calmly and avoid potential mistakes that could drive you out of it.

-What future for China?
+What future of China?

 In the long term, China is moving towards an O2O system, which is already highly developed at the moment.
 In addition, there is a significant reduction in physical points of sale for certain goods or services that are completely dematerialized.
-An example of a successful O2O store in China is Hema, for example, which has physical points but the consumer orders online and is delivered in less than 30 minutes, guaranteeing freshness and quality of the products.
+An example of a successful O2O store in China is Hema, for example, which has physical points but the consumer orders online and is delivered in less than 30 minutes, guaranteeing the freshness and quality of the products.

 Indeed, for any type of service, whether it is food or simply for personal consumption, the Chinese are used to using the different platforms available to them in order to satisfy this type of need at any time.

 The difference in culture towards the buyer has an equally strong impact in China.
 Indeed, by taking a platform like Amazon for example, it has been shown that on average people spend 10 minutes on it, and a platform like Ali baba has a 3 times longer passage time.
 Why such a difference?
 Quite simply because the platform adapts to the customer and offers similar offers based on its search history.
-In addition, in some cases mini-games are offered or discounts are offered to make the customer stay longer.
+In addition, in some cases, mini-games are offered or discounts are offered to make the customer stay longer.

-Although not very developed, the western part of China tends to be affected by the phenomenon of Ecommerce, due to their optimal use of mobile phones.
+Although not very developed, the western part of China tends to be affected by the phenomenon of E-commerce, due to their optimal use of mobile phones.

-China therefore has a significant advantage over other countries that can, if used properly, make your business prosper.
+China, therefore, has a significant advantage over other countries that can, if used properly, make your business prosper.

 In addition to this, there is a collaboration between companies that want to set up and those that already exist, this different way of thinking from that of Europe or the United States thus pushes us to work together to develop bigger projects rather than wanting to oust and find ourselves alone if the project does not work.